ishidas/github_avatars_app/README.md

 1. pull down the repository
 2. npm install in both frontend and backend

-To start frontend
+To start frontend (runs on port 8080)

   `npm run dev
-  //runs on port 8080
   `

-To start backend
+To start backend (runs on port 3000)

   `npm start
-  //runs on port 3000
   `